 Even though it’s more famous as a tax-free haven, Belize is also an unreal tropical paradise.
 No wonder it’s turning into an increasingly popular honeymoon destination.
 It’s a great place to enjoy long walks on the beach, indulge in a world-class diving experience, explore some Mayan ruins, and trek through the lush rainforests of the island.
 After all that stress you went through when planning for the wedding, Belize is the ultimate place to relax in a laid-back environment.

 5. Costa Rica

 Filed with rainforests and adventure behind every corner, Costa Rica established itself as a leading destination when it comes to sustainable travel.
 In fact, choosing where to spend your honeymoon in Costa Rica might be difficult.
-There are so many places to choose from!
-But don’t worry, Costa Rica has it all – from white sandy beaches through luxurious retreats to adventurous activities to indulge in.
+There are so many places in Costa Rica to choose from but don’t worry, this country has it all – from white sandy beaches through luxurious retreats to adventurous activities to indulge in.

 4. St. Vincent & the Grenadines

 St. Vincent & the Grenadines has some of arguably the most secluded islands in the Caribbean.
 But don’t expect that to stay that way for too long.
 This small country which consists of 32 beautiful remote islands got its first international airport in 2017.
 After this, the number of tourists is likely to increase in the next few years.